lzwjava/blog-source/_posts/2024-11-27-learn-tips-en.md

 * Attitude or motivation is hard to lie to yourself about.
 Follow your true passion.

 * Environment is important.
 You don't need to learn English hard if you grow up in English-speaking countries.

+* Your brain is powerful.
+Think things through by yourself.
+Think again and again, time after time.